Ishani1989/jekyll-now/_posts/react-getstarted.md

         <div>{this.props.data}</div>
     )}
 ```
-This will output 'Welcome to React' in the DOM   .
+This will output 'Welcome to React' in the DOM.

 ##### Routing in React :